-III.(a) A PROTOCOL FOR CONFERENCING
+V.(g) A PROTOCOL FOR CONFERENCES

+Teacher-to-student conferences are best conducted on a 2nd or 3rd complete draft of a paragraph or an essay.
 Teacher-student writing conferences need a strong focus.
-Research indicates that students should feel that they have some control over the process.
+Students also should feel that they have some control over the process.

-A student conference should (1) be limited to 5-10 minutes at maximum, (2) focus on a complete early draft of the essay, (3) balance criticism of student work with praise,
+A student conference should (1) be limited to 5 - 10 minutes at maximum, (2) focus on a complete draft of the essay, (3) balance criticism of student work with praise, (4) incorporate student negotiation in the conference (through helping a student to formulate questions, and to confirm teacher remarks),

-(4) incorporate student negotiation in the conference (through helping a student to formulate questions, and to confirm teacher remarks), (5) conclude with a student verbalizing what he or she will do next, and (6) finally, that teachers track the results of the meeting in terms of the student's progress on the next draft.
+(5) conclude with a student verbalizing what he or she will do next, and (6)finally, that teachers track the results of the meeting in terms of the student's progress on the next draft.